Photocatalytic technology

 • Icon Air purifiers Integrated in lighting fixtures (used in offices / classrooms, service premises, etc.)

-Patent
+Patent pending:

 Photocatalytic reactor used for continuous hydrogen production.
 The invention also comprises hydrogen production method using a flow photocatalytic reactor.